LandscapeGeoinformatics/agile2024_rf_interpretability/README.md

 4. **After the notebook is opened, Click on File , then by Save a copy in Drive**

-   It will make a copy of the notebook in your own google drive which you can access it later when need.
+   It will make a copy of the notebook into your own google drive which you can access it later when need.

    <img  src="./image/image-20240527141722810.png" alt="image-20240527141722810"  width="1000" height="400"/>